-An Expository Bible Study of Job’s Faith: “In the End He Will Stand On the Earth”
+An Expository Bible Study of the Faith of Job: “In the End He Will Stand On the Earth”

 Job knew that there would be an end.
 He knew that not only would his Redeemer redeem him but He would stand on the earth and redeem the world for Himself!